-The division in charge of internal audits regularly audits the overall operations of the Company and its subsidiaries, etc., in accordance with rules and standards for internal audits.
+The internal audit division regularly audits the overall operations of the Company and its subsidiaries, etc., in accordance with rules and standards for internal audits.

 2. Structures to store and manage information relating to the execution of duties of the Directors